Q. What is the purpose of this section in a nutshell ?

 Thus did the gadfly Socrates in his investigations gain the reputation for impractical, esoteric speculation about the cosmos, which not every Athenian appreciated, not liking to be made to feel foolish, especially the most unteachable unreachable envious grudge-collecting dullards in town, often glorified experts in their own narrow fields, discounting all other disciplines and presuming thereby to know everything or at least everything important.

 Unskilled and Unaware: The more one knows, the more one might come to realize that one doesn't know.
 Such is growth in the sagacity of Socratic wisdom.
 Modern research corroborates that the ignorant often think themselves knowledgeable and the unskilled often believe themselves to be capable; lacking as they do, all knowledgeable referents by which to asses circumstances and self evaluate.
+They fail at metacognition.
 Such is unaware incompetence, so bereft of Socratic Wisdom.
 Others learn only how to garner approval and fit in, but at the expense of all responsible decision and action.
 Such is skilled incompetence in the unexamined life unworthy of the living for any human being.